Pecneb/computer_vision_research/README.md

 ## Darknet

 For detection, I used darknet neural net and YOLOV4 pretrained model. [[1]](#1) In order to be able to use the darknet api, build from source with the LIB flag on.
 Then copy libdarknet.so to root dir of the project.
+(My Makefile to build darknet can be found in the darknet_config_files directory)

 **Notice:** Using the yolov4-csp-x-swish.cfg and weights with RTX 3070 TI is doing 26 FPS with 69.9% precision, this is the most stable detection so far, good base for tracking and predicting